elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-behaviorism-explain-the-influence-of-the-environment-on-behavior.md

 url: /learn/psychology/questions/how-does-behaviorism-explain-the-influence-of-the-environment-on-behavior
 score: -1.0
 related_article1:
-    id: 170014
+    id: 170016
     title: >-
-        What are the main principles of Humanistic Psychology according to Abraham Maslow and Carl Rogers?
+        How does Evolutionary Psychology integrate Darwinian theory into its framework?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers
+    url: /learn/psychology/questions/how-does-evolutionary-psychology-integrate-darwinian-theory-into-its-framework
 related_article2:
-    id: 170014
+    id: 170025
     title: >-
-        What are the main principles of Humanistic Psychology according to Abraham Maslow and Carl Rogers?
+        How has the understanding of consciousness evolved with cognitive and neuroscientific approaches?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-principles-of-humanistic-psychology-according-to-abraham-maslow-and-carl-rogers
+    url: /learn/psychology/questions/how-has-the-understanding-of-consciousness-evolved-with-cognitive-and-neuroscientific-approaches
 related_article3:
-    id: 170015
+    id: 170013
     title: >-
-        How does Humanistic Psychology emphasize the concept of self-actualization?
+        How does the concept of the unconscious mind play a role in Psychoanalysis?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-humanistic-psychology-emphasize-the-concept-of-selfactualization
+    url: /learn/psychology/questions/how-does-the-concept-of-the-unconscious-mind-play-a-role-in-psychoanalysis
 related_article4:
-    id: 170022
+    id: 170016
     title: >-
-        What are the foundational experiments of Classical Conditioning and their implications?
+        How does Evolutionary Psychology integrate Darwinian theory into its framework?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-foundational-experiments-of-classical-conditioning-and-their-implications
+    url: /learn/psychology/questions/how-does-evolutionary-psychology-integrate-darwinian-theory-into-its-framework
 related_article5:
-    id: 170022
+    id: 170019
     title: >-
-        What are the foundational experiments of Classical Conditioning and their implications?
+        How have modern interpretations criticized Freud's developmental stages?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-foundational-experiments-of-classical-conditioning-and-their-implications
+    url: /learn/psychology/questions/how-have-modern-interpretations-criticized-freuds-developmental-stages
 ---

 &nbsp;